CIDRAM/CIDRAM/_docs/readme.en.md

 Directives/Variables for templates and themes.

 Relates to the HTML output used to generate the "Access Denied" page.
 If you're using custom themes for CIDRAM, HTML output is sourced from the `template_custom.html` file, and otherwise, HTML output is sourced from the `template.html` file.
 Variables written to this section of the configuration file are parsed to the HTML output by way of replacing any variable names circumfixed by curly brackets found within the HTML output with the corresponding variable data.
 For example, where `foo="bar"`, any instance of `<p>{foo}</p>` found within the HTML output will become `<p>bar</p>`.

+"theme"
+- Default theme to use for CIDRAM.

 "css_url"
 - The template file for custom themes utilises external CSS properties, whereas the template file for the default theme utilises internal CSS properties.
 To instruct CIDRAM to use the template file for custom themes, specify the public HTTP address of your custom theme's CSS files using the `css_url` variable.
 If you leave this variable blank, CIDRAM will use the template file for the default theme.